 We had the Chicken Shumai and Corn Dumpling for starters followed by Veg Cheung Fun.

 The Shumai and Corn Dumpling were perfect in their own way but Veg Cheung Fun turned out to be the star of the evening.
-In Cheung Fun, wafer thin but broad rice noodle sheets were tightly rolled with lightly fried and toasted vegetables.
+Lightly fried and toasted vegetables were tightly rolled into broad but wafer thin rice noodle sheets in Veg Cheun Fun.
 The rolls were cut into 3 pieces for ease of eating and sprayed with soy and oyster sauce.
-One bite into these delicate delicious pieces and a burst of flavors that bowled over a hard core chicken eater into a veggie fan.
+One bite into these delicate delicious pieces and a burst of flavors in the mouth bowled over a hard core chicken eater into a veggie fan.
 Its a different matter that the dish originating in Hong Kong owes its name to Pig Intestine (Cheung Fun) given its appearance 🙂

 Sichuan Delights for Main Course